Twin cities under lockdown for second day as TLP protest looms

 In a significant move, the federal government moved over 1,200 paramilitary personnel to Punjab to intercept protesters, who have been marching on the capital from Lahore via GT Road.

-Meanwhile, the Islamabad Police registered separate cases against TLP activists foe taking out rallies at different places.
+Meanwhile, the Islamabad Police registered separate cases against TLP activists for taking out rallies at different places.

 Around 90 protesters were arrested in Tarnol, and 54 in Kati Pahari.
 The cases were registered under various sections of the Pakistan Penal Code and the Amplifier Act.